-Helping people improve self-esteem is one of our core competencies at The Option Institute.
+Helping people improve self-esteem is one of our core competencies at the Option Institute.
 It is, quite literally, a centerpiece of everything we teach.
-We have helped thousands of people build greater self-esteem.
+We have helped thousands of people build greater confidence.
 Not with platitudes… Not with affirmations…

 We have no interest in getting you to act like you have high self-esteem while you’re still nursing a gnawing self-doubt.
 Rather, we seek to enable you to change your beliefs – the messages that you are sending yourself.
 After all, our level of self-esteem and self-confidence is based upon our beliefs about ourselves.
-The entire list at the begining of this essay (“I’m too fat,” “I’m not competent enough,” “I’m stupid,” etc.) is, in actuality, a litany of beliefs.
+All self-criticism such as “I’m too fat,” “I’m not competent enough,” “I’m stupid,” etc.) is, in actuality, a litany of beliefs.

 We have worked with countless individuals who, after finding fault with themselves for a lifetime, learned to find the beauty within themselves instead.
 And, truly, there is no bigger step to a better life than this.

 If there is one by-product of low self-esteem, it is the denigration and second-guessing of our own internal wisdom.
 Yet, it is precisely this inner wisdom that can save us from feeling lost, ungrounded and self-critical.
 Would you like to have absolute confidence when making choices?
 Wouldn’t it be wonderful to feel rock-solid in choosing your own path?
 This week-long program provides the concrete, practical tools you need to achieve the self-esteem and self-confidence you want.
 Our nonjudgmental, non-directive questioning process can help you uncover self-limiting and self-defeating beliefs you hold about yourself.
 READ MORE